Master of Education in Teaching

 - In addition, refer to either Elementary or Secondary Track details regarding track-specific prerequisites for your chosen dual licensure level

-Note: Enrolled candidates will need to take the Special Education Praxis exam prior to beginning their final semester of student teaching.
+Note: Enrolled candidates will need to take and pass the Special Education Praxis exam prior to beginning their final semester of student teaching.
 More information will be shared after enrollment.

-- SPED 611: Methods and Strategies for Students with Mild/Moderate Disabilities
+- SPED 611: Methods & Strategies for Students w/Disabilities

 - SPED 485: Classroom Organization and Management

-- SPED 613: Advanced Assessment and Curriculum Development
+- SPED 613: Assessment and Data-based Decision Making

 - SPED 626: Field Experience in Special Education

-- SPED 627: Student Teaching in Special Education
+- SPED 627 (6 cr): Student Teaching in Special Education

 Contact Information